damianhakert/damianhakert.github.io/source/_posts/2016-01-15-making-gitlab-better-for-large-open-source-projects.markdown

 ---

-We want GitLab to be the best place for any software project, independent of it being open source, big or small.
+We want GitLab to be the best place for any software project, whether open source or not, whether big or small.

 We are not addressed by [the letter of GitHub's open source community](https://github.com/dear-github/dear-github), but we're thinking a lot about the issues that were mentioned in it.